Halloween (franchise): Overview

-Halloween H20: 20 Years Later ignores the events that transpire after the second film and opens twenty years after the events of the first two films and establishes that Michael Myers (Chris Durand) has been missing since the explosion in 1978.
+Halloween H20: 20 Years Later opens twenty years after the events of the first two films, ignoring the other sequels, and establishes that Michael Myers (Chris Durand) has been missing since the explosion in 1978, creating another new continuity.
 Laurie Strode (Curtis) has faked her own death so that she could go into hiding from her brother.
 Now working as the headmistress of a private school under the name Keri Tate, Laurie continues to live in fear of Michael's return.
-Her son, John (Josh Hartnett), attends the same school.
-Laurie's fear becomes reality when Michael shows up at the school and begins killing John's friends.
-Laurie manages to get John and his girlfriend (Michelle Williams) to safety but decides to face Michael once and for all.
-After a long fight, Laurie decapitates Michael with a fire axe, finally killing him.
+Her son John (Josh Hartnett) attends the same school.
+Laurie's fears become reality when Michael shows up at the school and begins killing John's friends.
+Laurie manages to get John and his girlfriend (Michelle Williams) to safety, but decides to face Michael.
+After a back and forth fight, Laurie decapitates Michael with a fire axe.

 Halloween: Resurrection picks up three years after H20 and reveals that Michael escaped after swapping clothes with a paramedic, crushing the man's larynx so that he could not talk, and that was whom Laurie killed.
 Laurie is committed to a mental institution, where Michael (Brad Loree) shows up.
 He kills Laurie and travels back to his family home in Haddonfield but finds a group of college students filming an Internet reality show.
 Michael murders the cast and crew until he is electrocuted by the only surviving student, Sara Moyer (Bianca Kajlich), and the show's creator Freddie Harris (Busta Rhymes).
 Michael's body and the bodies of his victims are then taken to the morgue.
 As the medical examiner begins to inspect Michael's body, he suddenly awakens.

 Halloween (2007), a remake of the original film, focuses on the events that led Michael Myers (Daeg Faerch) to kill his family.
 It also identifies Laurie as Michael's sister early on.
 On Halloween, Michael murders a school bully, his older sister Judith and her boyfriend, and his mother's abusive boyfriend.
 Committed to Smith's Grove Sanitarium, Michael closes himself off from everyone and stops speaking.
 Michael's mother Deborah (Sheri Moon Zombie) commits suicide out of guilt.
 Fifteen years later, Michael (Tyler Mane) escapes and heads to Haddonfield to find his sister, with his psychiatrist Dr. Sam Loomis (Malcolm McDowell) in pursuit.
 Michael finds his sister living with the Strode family and going by the name Laurie (Scout Taylor-Compton).
 After killing nearly all of her friends and family, Michael then kidnaps Laurie and attempts to explain to her that he is her brother through the use of a picture he has kept of himself and her as an infant.
 Unable to understand, Laurie fights back and eventually uses Loomis's gun to shoot Michael in the head.
 Laurie screams in horror as the credits roll.